 Tom has a broad commercial and chancery practice across the range of Chambers’ work.
 His experience includes general commercial disputes (often including conflicts of law and jurisdiction), arbitration, trusts and estates litigation, banking and financial services disputes, and public international law.

-Tom appears as a junior and in his own right in court proceedings and in arbitration.
+Tom appears in both court proceedings (in the UK and offshore) and in arbitration.
 He is happy to be instructed on his own or as part of a larger team.
+As well as acting as counsel, Tom accepts appointments as a tribunal secretary in commercial and investment treaty arbitrations under a variety of institutional rules or ad hoc.

-Tom has a particular interest in investor-State arbitration having previously been an associate at a law firm specialising in investor-State arbitration and public international law.
-As well as acting as counsel, Tom accepts appointments as a tribunal secretary in investment treaty and commercial arbitrations under a variety of institutional rules or ad hoc.
+Tom has a particular interest in investor-state arbitration having previously been an associate at a law firm specialising in investor-state arbitration and public international law.

 Full details of Tom’s experience are set out below.
 A selection of current and recent cases include: